OSLO

 Goods delivery in the Zero Emission Zone

-Where in Oslo City Center is it possible to create a ZEZ and traffic reducing zone that takes into account a viable business life?
+Where in Oslo city centre was it possible to create a ZEZ and traffic-reducing zone that took into account a viable business life?

-In this pilot, we investigate the possibilities of designing a concentrated area of Oslo where we can test zero emission goods delivery.
-The pilot should be both emissions and traffic reducing.
-We believe the zone needs to be viable, feasible and attractive for delivery actors, the inhabitants, and the affected businesses alike.
+In this pilot, the possibilities of designing a concentrated area of Oslo to test zero emission goods delivery were investigated.
+The pilot aimed to reduce both emissions and traffic.
+It was believed the zone needed to be viable, feasible and attractive for delivery actors, inhabitants, and affected businesses alike.

-We see the need for co-deliveries (samlast), data sharing and zero emission vehicles.
+There was a recognised need for co-deliveries (samlast), data sharing and the use of zero emission vehicles.

 Mobility hub network

-We are already exploring two local mobility hubs, Filipstad and Ski station.
-We will continue to develop these locations, but through the initial piloting, it has become clear that two hubs are not enough to change the mobility behaviour of a district.
-To improve availability, we believe in increasing the number of nodes in the network.
+Two local mobility hubs, Filipstad and Ski station, were initially explored.
+These locations continued to be developed; however, the early piloting showed that two hubs alone were not sufficient to change the mobility behaviour of a district.
+To improve availability, it was believed that the number of nodes in the network should be increased.

 What is the innovation?

-There are different innovative parts in each concept.
-The most important innovation elements are seen in data sharing, development of viable business models and new services and in co-delivery.
+There were different innovative parts in each concept.
+The most important innovation elements were seen in data sharing, development of viable business models and new services, and in co-delivery.

 If you have ideas or suggestions that can be useful, please do not hesitate to contact: